 There are many ways to earn a paycheck, but some are more rewarding than others.
 Here are 10 reasons for you to consider joining the electric cooperative family, whether you’re interested in working in an office environment or on a line crew.

-Robert A. Dickelman is the former editor of Living with Energy in Iowa magazine.
+Article by Robert A. Dickelman, former editor of Living with Energy in Iowa Magazine.

-This article originally appeared in Living with Energy in Iowa magazine.
-Copyright 2017 Iowa Association of Electric Cooperatives.
+This article originally appeared in Living with Energy in Iowa Magazine. © 2017 Iowa Association of Electric Cooperatives.